Half-time holidays with full-time fun

 Nikolai Kolev from Radnevo (Stara Zagora) was one of the most outstanding volunteers that cannot be attributed to either group.
 He's a professional birdwatcher and a keen citizen scientist.
 For over six years he has been collecting bird observations and sharing the data with Bulgarian environmental organizations.

 His job in the power industry is not related to the environment.
 Taking nature photography and doing monitoring of different species are fascinating hobbies.
-But his highly qualitative and systematic observations have gained him respect professional ecologists.
+But his high quality and systematic observations have gained him respect of enviromentalists.

 Recently, Nikolai has done an online course on ornithology by Nord University (Norway), and this has allowed him to improve the methods of working with the data.